diannekarla/TrabucoDianne_RPS2/README.md

 ## Credits

 TODO: Write credits
-// give accreditation to any resources / authors whose work yur're using
+// give accreditation to any resources / authors whose work you're using

 ## License